kingparra/hpfp/09_-_lists/notes.rst

 Weak head normal form means the expression is only evaluated as far as is necessary to reach a data constructor or a lambda awaiting an argument.

+Also, since Haskell uses an outermost reduction strategy, the subexpressions within the lambda or data constructor don't need to be evaluated.

 **To determine if something is in WHNF we only have to look at the outermost part of the expression.